Chapter Two

 Which makes his next choice strangely sensical: in order to inspire his fellow handicapped patients, he chooses to become the Human Fly.
 Instead of simply, I don't know, doing the exact same thing without a mask, he adopts a secret identity and chooses to become an anonymous inspiration.
 Which makes sense, because I guess if the doctors in the Marvel Universe knew who he was, trying to inspire their patients to get better, they'd try to kill him.
 Probably with giant robots or something.

-always a good idea to hide
+It's always a good idea to hide

 your true progress from your doctors.